diegotorres03/web-components-repository/docs/workshop.md

         1. add a flip card
         2. display front and back slots
         3. disable flip
-    2. contrilling web component properties
+    2. triggers and events
-        1. add title and content to the modal
+        1. create a button and a modal
-        2. connect flip to modal
+        2. connect button to modal
-        3. button + modal example
+        3. connect flip to modal
-    3. let's create some HTML
+        4. reflect event data in ui
+    3. creating our first web component
-        1. create an empty html page
+        1. create required files
-        2. create simple elements like lists and tables
+        2. copy paste html and css
-        3. using those elements, lets create an user card
+        3. create `SecretCardComponent` class
+        4. testing the new `secret-card` tag
-    4. let's wrap it in to a web component
+    4. comunication from within a component
-        1. lets make this user card a web component
-        2. how to pass data to the component
-        3. how to get data from the component
+        1. swap html event handling for js event handling
+        2. xx
+        3. xx
+        3. xx
+        3. xx
     <!-- 1. let's share our component -->
 2. **Composing apps with Web Components**
     1. comunication between components